yu31/protoc-kit-go/README.md

-# protoc-go-kit
+# protoc-kit-go
-protoc-go-kit(PGK) is a utils kit for supported protoc plugin
+protoc-kit-go(PK) is an utils kit for supported protoc plugin